-Many businesses are considering the tasks that their employees are responsible for and opting to provide them with Chromebooks rather than Windows workstations.
+Many businesses are considering the tasks that their employees are responsible for.
+Then, opting to provide them with Chromebooks rather than Windows workstations.
 While the cost-effectiveness of this approach can’t be argued, there are other issues to consider.
-Any line-of-business application would need to be virtualized, and Internet access is a prerequisite to using a Chromebook.
+Any line-of-business application must be virtualized, and Internet access is a prerequisite to using a Chromebook.
 While this may be a budget-friendly option on the surface, these hidden costs could cause a rise in your overhead.

 Use a Thin Client Via Virtualization

-However, Microsoft will still offer the option to use a service called Microsoft 365, which combines Windows 10, Office 365, and a terabyte of OneDrive storage along with the security solutions to protect it all.
+However, Microsoft will still offer the option to use a service called Microsoft 365.
+It combines Windows 10, Office 365, and a terabyte of OneDrive storage along with security solutions to protect it all.
 This cloud-based option is great for teams who largely rely on productivity software and is available on a per-user basis.

-Whatever your choice may be, you need to resolve your organization’s Windows 7 problem.
+Whatever your choice, you need to resolve your organization’s Windows 7 problem.
 To discuss your options in more depth with experienced professionals, reach out to WheelHouse IT.
 We’ll come up with a strategy that works for you.